quarcs-lab/quarcs-bolivia/content/topics/good-health-and-wellbeing/stories/Beibarys-Nyussupov-story.md

 {{< image class="large" src="https://raw.githubusercontent.com/DSSD-Madison/Nagoya/Story/Beibarys/content/topics/good-health-and-wellbeing/stories/images/image3.png" alt="Correlation Matrix" >}}

 {{< paragraph class="large" >}}
 Barplot visualization was used to analyze the differences in patterns of health variables in 5 cities with the highest levels of sustainable development and 5 cities with the lowest levels of sustainable development.
-It was determined that there is a significant difference in instances of chronic malnutration and mortality rates among children between highly developed and least developed cities in Bolivia.
+It was determined that there is a significant difference in instances of chronic malnutrition and mortality rates among children between highly developed and least developed cities in Bolivia.
-Cities with the lowest rates of sustainable development have much higher rates of children mortality and chronic malnutrition than cities with the highest sustainable development.
+Cities with the lowest rates of sustainable development have much higher rates of children mortality and chronic malnutrition than cities with the highest levels of sustainable development.
 {{</ paragraph >}}

 {{< image class="large" src="https://raw.githubusercontent.com/DSSD-Madison/Nagoya/Story/Beibarys/content/topics/good-health-and-wellbeing/stories/images/image4.png" alt="Correlation Matrix" >}}

 {{< paragraph class="large" >}}
 Next, researchers wanted to understand to what extent a lack of access to basic three services and high poverty rate causes a high instances of child mortality and chronic malnutrition in least developed cities of Bolivia.
-Furthermore, it was lso important to understand if no-poverty and access to three basic services indexes are high in the most developed cities.
+Furthermore, it was also important to understand if no-poverty and access to three basic services indexes are high in the most developed cities.

-Using the bar plot visualization, it was showed that cities with the high sustainable development have relatively high access to three sanitation, water and energy.
-Furthermore, the poverty is very low in the most developed areas.
-Oppositely, cities with the lowest rate of sustainable development suffer from a big lack of access to three basic serviced and a high poverty.
-High poverty rates and lack of access to life services causes high instances of child mortality rates and chronic malnutrition rates.
+Using the bar plot visualization, it was showed that cities with the high sustainable development have relatively high access to sanitation, water and energy.
+Along with that, the no-poverty index is very high in the most developed areas, which shows that cities with the highest sustainable development levels have low rates of poverty by population.
+Oppositely, cities with the lowest rate of sustainable development suffer from a lack of access to three basic services and a high poverty, as contribution to the no-poverty goal is very low in such cities.
+High poverty rates and lack of access to life-important services causes high instances of child mortality rates and chronic malnutrition rates.
 {{</ paragraph >}}

 {{< image class="large" src="https://raw.githubusercontent.com/DSSD-Madison/Nagoya/Story/Beibarys/content/topics/good-health-and-wellbeing/stories/images/image5.png" alt="Correlation Matrix" >}}